 This website uses cookies to ensure you get the best experience on our website.
 View info

-A person with an impulse control disorder frequently struggles to control the sudden, strong want to do something that might be against social norms or someone else s rights.
-These impulsive actions may be taken rapidly, repeatedly, and without giving thought to the consequences.
+An individual with an impulse control disorder frequently struggles to control the sudden, strong want to do something that might be against social norms or someone else's rights.
+These impulsive actions might be taken quickly, repeatedly, and without giving thought to the results.
 Two well-known examples of impulsive disorders are pyromania (deliberately igniting flames) and kleptomania (the drive to steal).

 Here are some warning signs and symptoms that, in some people, could indicate an impulse control condition.
 Although it is not always simple to spot this kind of disease, the following may warrant attention.